scarletquasar/Tech-Presentations/README.md

-# Presentations
+# Presentations 📚
-List of the presentations that I participated, resources and links
+Index of my presentations with resources and links